CollectionBuilder/collectionbuilder.github.io/_docs/05_theme/advanced.md

 - **link-color**: Changes the link color used throughout the site.
 Base color is a primary blue.
 	- example --> `link-color: "#17a2b8"`

-- **base-font-family**: Changes the font family; if it's a google family, you'll need to adjust the _includes/header.html file as well to include the link to Google's CSS style file for that font.
+- **base-font-family**: Changes the font family
+	- If it's a google family, you'll need to use the font-cdn option below to add the style sheet link to the site.
-	- Comment out (using `#`) for bootstrap defaults
 	- example --> `base-font-family: Georiga; serif;`
+- **font-cdn**: This lets you add fonts from Google Fonts or other online resources provided by a content delivery network (cdn).
+These are typically provided by the service your using.
+	- example --> `font-cdn: <link href="https://fonts.googleapis.com/css?family=Roboto&display=swap" rel="stylesheet">`

 {% endcapture %}
 {% include bootstrap/card.md text=theme %}